Ekkehard-Schulze/precision-temperature-logger/README.md

 many alternative temperature sensors and identified the TMP117 as the

-only type satifying our specific requirements in the temperature range
+only type satisfying our specific requirements in the temperature range

 close to 0°C.